mahiuchun/zh-hk/README.md

 However Cangjie has many variants;
 so-called Cangjie 3 and Cangjie 5 are just two most popular variants.

-Many references do not bother to mention Cangjie variant, they usually refer to Cangjie 3.
+Many references do not bother to mention Cangjie variant.
+They usually refer to Cangjie 3, since this is the variant adopted by Microsoft Windows.

-We provide Cangjie 5 reference also since it has notable adopters like OS X, Chrome OS.
+We provide Cangjie 5 reference also since it has notable adopters like Mac OS X, Chrome OS.

 ## The situation of Cantonese phonetic input